jashapiro/jashapiro.github.io/courses/biolB215f14/abalone_cleaning.markdown

 The abalone add one ring to their shell every year, except in their first year, and we can estimate the age of the abalone quite accurately by adding 1.5 to the number of rings.

 {: .problem}
-Make a new column called `Age` in the `abalone` data frame using this fact.
+Make a new column called `Age` in the `abalone` data frame taking advantage of this fact.